BlauGroup/RNMC/GMC.md

 );
 ```
 ## Running GMC
-To access the makefile, enter the GMC folder
+To access the makefile, enter the GMC folder:

 ```
 $ cd GMC